crellison/esh/README.md

 }
 ```

+## TODO
-I currently need to add functionality for adding data upon success responses, but all standard HTTP status codes are currently supported.
+-[] option to add data upon success responses
+-[] required header parameters for failure codes (esp.
+401, 407, etc.)
+-[] additional markdown doc with documentation for each status code